okdolly-001/AggieTutor/README.md

-# AggieTutor
+# Aggie Tutor iOS app
 *Are you confused in class?
 Pull out your phone and locate a verified tutor near you.
-View her/his qualifications, price and hours.
-We will match you in real time.*
+View her qualifications, price and hours.
+We will match you in real time.

-*Do you want to make quick money with flexible hours?
-Register an account and name your lesson cost. *
+Do you want to make quick money with flexible hours?
+Register an account,send us your transcript and name your lesson cost.

 ### Student User Flow